 How do I apply for the Fund for Peace internship?

 We ask that you apply online HERE.
-You will be requested to provide us with some basic contact information, your program and semester preferences and a list of references.
+You will be requested to provide us with some basic contact information, your semester preferences and a list of references.
 We also provide you with space to copy and paste your cover letter and resume.

 Please note that we no longer accept applications by e-mail.
 All applications must be submitted online.
 Please only e-mail us if there is a technical fault regarding the online application form.